smaugfm/monobudget/README.md

 ### Features

-- Creates transactions in the budgeting app as they happen ( via Monobank
+- Creates transactions in the budgeting app as they happen (via Monobank API [webHook](https://api.monobank.ua/docs/#tag/Kliyentski-personalni-dani/paths/~1personal~1webhook/post)).
-  API [webHook](https://api.monobank.ua/docs/#tag/Kliyentski-personalni-dani/paths/~1personal~1webhook/post)).
-- Supports multiple monobank accounts and links them to your corresponding accounts created in the budgeting app.
+- Supports multiple monobank accounts and links transactions to the corresponding accounts created in the budgeting app.
 - Tries to guess transaction's category using [MCC](https://en.wikipedia.org/wiki/Merchant_category_code) codes.
-- Automatically recognizes transfers between monobank accounts.
+- Automatically recognizes transfers between monobank accounts and creates transfers in the budgeting app.
 - Uses Telegram bot to notify about created transactions in the budgeting app.
-- Ability to change incorrectly assigned category directly in Telegram messenger.
+- Telegram bot allows to change incorrectly assigned or empty category directly in Telegram messenger.

 ### Preparations